CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/INF.2 data center and server room.txt

 #### INF.2.A22 Implementation of dust control measures [Building Services] (IA)

 When an existing data center is expanded, appropriate dust control measures should be defined, planned and implemented.
-Persons who themselves are not involved in the construction measures should check at sufficiently close intervals whether the dust protection measures are working properly and the regulations on dust protection are complied with.
+Persons who themselves are not involved in the construction measures should check at sufficiently close intervals whether the dust protection measures are functioning properly and the regulations on dust protection are complied with.

 #### INF.2.A23 Secure Structured Cabling in the Data Center [Building Services] (A)